Sunday, July 5, 2026

 Saturated fats do not clog arteries.
 They are either burned for fuel or stored in your fat cells.
 Your cells need saturated fat to help your body perform important chemical processes and make use of vitamins and minerals.
 For example, saturated fat makes it possible for calcium to be incorporated into your bones.

-saturated fat.
-Olive oil is 13.7 percent saturated fat, which is why it turns
+By the way, most fats are a mixture of saturated, monounsaturated, and polyunsaturated fatty acids.
+Lard is only 40 percent saturated fat.
+Olive oil is 13.7 percent saturated fat, which is why it turns cloudy when refrigerated.

 So go ahead and slather your toast with butter.
 That's what I do.